lewisjones37/MSP3-JS-Quiz/README.md

 In designing this quiz, I wanted to create a fun and inviting experience for my users, and I believe that the choice of fonts plays a significant role in achieving this goal.

+I used Fontjoy.com to help me decide which fonts to pick as it is a useful tool for selecting fonts as it provides a good selection of choices based on the user's preferences and allows for easy comparison and customization.
+It uses machine learning algorithms to suggest font pairings that work well together and can help designers create a visually appealing and cohesive design.

 For the headings and buttons, I used Teko, a bold and modern sans-serif typeface with a unique geometric design.
 Its thick, rounded strokes and tight spacing make it stand out and grab the user's attention, giving a sense of playfulness and excitement to the overall design.

 For the questions and subheadings, I opted for Monda, another sans-serif font with a rounded and friendly appearance.
 It is both legible and fun, and its subtle curves give it a playful touch, making it an excellent fit for my quiz.